 Dr. Seaman is a specialist in peace studies and she received her PhD in Political Science and Peace Studies from Lancaster University, where she studied under the Richardson Institute for Peace Research.
 Her current research interests include the concept of state responsibility, United Nations peacekeeping operations, global security governance, the ethics of international interventions and the development of the responsibility to protect.

 Dr. Seaman holds an MA in Diplomacy and a BA(Hons) in Politics and International Relations from Lancaster University in the UK.

 Kate Seaman (2014) ‘UN-tied Nations; The UN, Peacekeeping and the development of global security governance’ Ashgate: London

-‘Regionalism and the Responsibility to Protect’ co-authored with Dr Carla Barquiero, University of Baltimore, and Katherine Teresa Towey, University of Baltimore.
-Submitted for publication April 2016. (link is external)
+‘Regionalism and the Responsibility to Protect’, Politics and Governance 4(3), 2016 co-authored with Dr Carla Barquiero, University of Baltimore, and Katherine Teresa Towey, University of Baltimore.

 ‘Regional organisations and the operationalization of the Responsibility to Protect’ in Fiott, Daniel, Joachim Koops and Robert Zuber (Eds.)
 2014.
 ‘Responsibility to Protect and the Third Pillar Approach: Legitimacy and Effectiveness’ New York, NY: Palgrave

 ‘The United Nations, peacekeeping and the globalization of the conflict in Somalia’ in Leonard, Emma & Gilbert Ramsay (Eds.)
 2013.
 ‘Globalizing Somalia: Multilateral, International, and Transnational Repercussions of Conflict.’
 New York, NY: Bloomsbury Academic